Trademark Prosecution: Everything You Need To Know

 If you get an Office Action, you can respond with a challenge, a revision to your trademark, or both.
 Again, an experienced trademark attorney can help with this process or appeal on your behalf to the Trademark Trial and Appeal Board.

 Third parties may also oppose your trademark application if they believe it impacts them negatively.
 This might be because of a “Likelihood of Confusion” or because your trademark insults them in some way.
 Some companies have unregistered or state trademarks, which will not always turn up in USPTO trademark searches.
 There's a 30-day window for such challenges, beginning when your application appears in the Official Gazette.

 Once the USPTO is satisfied your trademark is valid and is in use “in commerce,” it will issue a registration.
 However, that registration can be canceled by the USPTO if:

 - It is shown to be deceptive or misleading.

 - It is disparaging.

 - It has not been used “in commerce” for three years.

 Your trademark registration is good for 10 years.
 If you need to renew it, you must do so shortly before that anniversary.
 Failure to renew will result in your registration's cancellation.

 If you need help with trademark prosecution, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.